BuddyForms/BuddyForms/readme.txt

 7. Form Submissions in the admin backend

 == Changelog ==
+= 2.2.5 – 31 August 2018
+* Fixed the shortcode generator modal.
+Now it look full width.
+* Removed the permalink notice and function.
+* Showing the empty submission list message option always in the form settings.
+* Fixed the list post option setting.
+* Added a filter to customize the jquery validations. `buddyforms_jquery_validator_init`, thanks to @pattyok.
+* Added the function to the form to open the field in case of empty required setting.
+* Added a script to check for repeated slug and add a random suffix.
+* Added a new permission to get all user submission in the frontend.

 = 2.2.4 – 7 August 2018
 * Fix the screen option for submission page in BuddyForms.